Canon T5 vs Sony RX0

 It is notable that the T5 has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T5 and the RX0 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the RX0 have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the RX0 was followed by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T5 and RX0 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Sony RX0 Manual.

 So what conclusions can be drawn?
 Is the Canon T5 better than the Sony RX0 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.